Fiske Weekly News

 See the overview of Big Backyard and learn about the outdoor experiences that your children have with science at school!

-This coming month, on February 7th, Fiske will be participating again in Global School Play Day.
+This year, on February 6th, Fiske participated again in Global School Play Day.
 This day has been created and implemented around the globe, in response, to what educators and other professionals believe to be a decline in play by children.
 The underlying premise and concern around the decline of play, is that children actually learn a number of valuable skills and lessons through play.
 Below is a short TEDx video with Peter Gray about the decline and importance of play.
-We're looking forward to our FULL DAY of supervised, undirected play on February 7th here at Fiske!
+We enjoyed our FULL DAY of supervised, undirected play on February 6th here at Fiske!
 Check out the album to the right!

 Positive Behavior Supports (PBIS)